DORIA Glass Bowls Chandelier

 Any type of light bulb can be used, not a specific one preferred.

 Period: 1960s, 1970s – Mid-Century Modern.

 Manufacturer: DORIA-Werkstätten, Walter Donner GmbH & Co.
 KG, Fürth, Germany.

 Other versions: This DORIA glass bowls chandelier was made with more or less lights.
 Also made as a wall lamp.
 DORIA produced several chandeliers in this style, all with different glass parts.
-Another example can be found here.
+Other examples can be found here en here.

 DORIA-WERK, DORIA-Werk – Beleuchtungsglas – Beleuchtungskörper orDoria-Werkstätten, Walter Donner GmbH & Co.
 KG was founded after the Second World War in Fürth, near Nürnberg, Germany in 1948.
 The name changed over the years.
 The internal design team was named DORIA-Studio.
 The company is often named Doria Leuchten.

 DORIA no longer exists.
 The firm was declared bankrupt in 1986.

 Links (external links open in a new window)

 DORIA-Werkstätten Walter Donner GmbH & Co.
 KG won several other iF-Design Awards.
 You can find them over here: IF-Design Awards Doria Werk.

 Klaus Slama designed several lamps for DORIA: The DORIA mushroom table lamp is one of them.